VisDrone/VisDrone2018-VID-toolkit/README.md

 * main functions

-	* calcAccuracy.m is the main function to evaluate your detector
+	* evalVID.m is the main function to evaluate your detector

 	  -modify the dataset path and result path
+	  -use "isSeqDisplay" to display the groundtruth and detections

 VID submission format